 After you have been hired for FWS job, you should begin the process for LiveScan.

-Please contact Eileen Tarrell, in Human Resources, to make an appointment, or drop in to SA 1111 Monday to Friday 8:30 to 5:00 (closed for lunch noon to 1:00) to complete LiveScan paperwork.
+Please contact Eileen Tarrell, in Human Resources, to make an appointment, or drop by the University Police Department to complete your LiveScan paperwork.
 After paperwork is completed, you will be referred to the University Police Department for fingerprinting.

 - Students may not begin working until their LiveScan have been returned to campus, and the department has been notified.
 This may take up to a minimum of 72 hours, or longer – please plan ahead.